Myopia: What is it?

 If vision can be corrected, why is myopia a problem?

-Glasses, contact lenses, and refractive surgery enable the rays of light to project on thappropriate spot on the retina and create a clear image.
+Glasses, contact lenses, and refractive surgery enable the rays of light to project on the appropriate spot on the retina and create a clear image.
 However, they do not change the shape of the eyeball.
 Particularly if myopia is severe, damage from axial elongation can cause vision-threatening problems such as:

 Can myopia be prevented?